vincevince1006/personal-site/my_collections/_projects/sba-main.md

 ---
 title: SBA-SBIR Website
+number: 3
 position: Designer, Researcher, Development
+role: Lead UI/UX Designer
+client: U.S. Small Business Administration
+users: Small Businesses, Federal Data Analysts
+team: One (1) Project Manager, one (1) Business Analyst, three (3) Developers
 short_desc: The official website for the Small Business Administration's seed funding and investment program.
 hero-img: sba-main-hero.png
-year: 2021-22, 2024-present
+year: 2021-22, 2024-2025
 postition: 'b'
 link: https://www.sbir.gov
 tags: [UI Design, Website, Drupal, Search Applications]
 layout: case-study
-callout: My team lead the re-design of the authoritative source for U.S. small business federal seed funding, moving it to a more modern, updated design.
-The client has continued to receive positive feedback, and noticably more user accounts created for SBIR-STTR applicants and awardees.
+context: Led the the modernization and front-end development of a high-visibility agency website, moving it to a more modern, updated design.

+role: Design Lead

 summary: |
-  Congress appropriates around $4 Billion a year for SBIR-STTR funding awards that **small businesses can take advantage of for their projects**.
+  Congress appropriates around $4 Billion a year for SBIR-STTR funding awards that **small businesses can take advantage of for their product ideas and business development**.
 To promote this program, their new website needed a revamped search tool, updated page content for applicants looking to utilize the program, and a better authoring process for more frequent site updates.
 noted-successes: |
-  The re-design coincided with multiple SBIR-STTR promotional events during the Biden Administration, and was showcased by the head of the program to encourage more applicants. **Feedback from the clients that users remarked positively upon the new look and feel.** The program experienced more applicants and general interest in it's offerings, coupled with new initiatives to support U.S. Small Businesses such as am interactive resource library.
+  The re-design coincided with multiple SBIR-STTR promotional events during the Biden Administration, and was showcased by the head of the program to encourage more applicants. **Feedback from the clients that users remarked positively upon the new look and feel.** The program experienced more applicants and general interest in it's offerings, coupled with new initiatives to support U.S. Small Businesses such as an interactive resource library.

 reversed: true
 process:
     - phase: Discovery
       description: |
         Interviews were conducted with the client/stakeholders from SBA.
-The old site had complaints that it wasn't showcase the program's successes well, or effectively communicating the application process.
+The old site had complaints that it wasn't showcasing the program's successes well, or effectively communicating the application process.

-        We focused on finding out how users typically found out funding deadlines, materials they needed to apply, what a typical application process looks like, and success stories from applicants who were awarded funding.
+        We focused on finding out how users typically were communicated funding deadlines, materials they needed to apply, what a typical application process looks like, and success stories from applicants who were awarded funding.
       findings:
         - The information architecture in it's former state didn't focus on applicant's true needs, and left a lot of users we spoke with unsure how to get started with SBA funding opportunities.
         - The new site's content would need to speak to applicants first, then bring in showcases of awards and more robust search applications for businesses looking for funding.